 Another scenic hike and an underrated gem in the region is the Utsue Forty-Eight Waterfalls.

 There is a free shuttle bus that will take you to the start of the hike, which takes around an hour to reach an observation deck at the top of the falls.
-A maintenance fee of ¥200 applies, and there are seasonal closures over winter months.
+A maintenance fee of ¥200 applies, and there are seasonal closures over the winter months.

 The shuttle bus timetable can be found here (only in Japanese, but Google Translate works well) and more information here.